 How Bad Is It?
 What to Do About It?

 This extensive article is reprinted with minor editing for continuity, from a series featured on Views from Eagle Peak, the publisher’s blog, over a span of five weeks beginning in August 2015.
+NOTE: some links are broken and unrecoverable as of 2023.
 It’s about America’s issues with guns, gun deaths and the legal/political attempts to deal with the problem and the media’s coverage of it.
 We feel it’s important enough to reprint here for those who missed the blog series.

 Why just America?